 Responsibilities for addressing safety and health concerns are shared by everyone working at the Shire of Williams.
 Our management acknowledge specific responsibility for providing and maintaining a legislatively compliant working environment where hazards are minimises and managed and where people are provided with adequate resources, education and training to meet our safety and health obligations.
 Employees assist our management team to fulfil obligations through compliance with legislative and Shire safety and health requirements, as well as actively ensuring their own safety and that of others in the workplace.

-All workers engaged with the Shire of Williams are required to proactively identify and report immediately any incidents or hazards that are assessed as posing risk to safety or health.
+All workers engaged with the Shire of Williams must proactively identify and report immediately any incidents or hazards that are assessed as posing risk to safety or health.
 These are to be promptly managed to mitigate risk and improve safety.

 The Shire of Williams is committed to continuously improving our workplace safety and health performance, aimed at the elimination of workplace injury and illness.